apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>retentionPeriod determines a duration up to which the backup should be kept.
+<p>Determines a duration up to which the backup should be kept.
 Controller will remove all backups that are older than the RetentionPeriod.
+If not set, the backup will be kept forever.
 For example, RetentionPeriod of <code>30d</code> will keep only the backups of last 30 days.
 Sample duration format:</p>
 <ul>